 A grilled halloumi cheese recipe, marinated in a spiced basil chili oil and finished off with maple syrup to give it an extra layer of flavour that makes that squeaky grilled cheese even more satisfying than before!

-Grilled halloumi cheese around here usually means the weather is warm and we’re serving these up as appetizers or snacks to our friends and family who are visiting.
-These are great because they are bite-sized, easy to eat and super addictive.
+Grilled halloumi cheese around here usually means the weather is warm and we're serving these up as appetizers or snacks to our friends and family who are visiting.
+These are great because they are bite-sized, easy to eat, and super delicious.

 In the past, I used to grill halloumi straight-up plain but I decided to switch things up this year and was pleasantly surprised by how much more flavourful a marinated halloumi cheese was.
 Never have plain grilled halloumi again...

 INGREDIENTS FOR GRILLED HALLOUMI CHEESE

 - Basil - For this recipe, any type of basil works.
 I have used Italian basil and Thai basil and both equally give the marinade an amazing aroma and flavor.

 - Crushed chili flakes - This ingredient is optional, so if you don't want any heat to it - you can just omit the chili flakes or add a little bit.

 - Halloumi cheese - You can usually find this at your local grocery store where they store the cheese or specialty cheese section.
 They come in different sized blocks.

 - Soy Sauce - This gives the marinade a bit of saltiness and umami flavor